Professional quality bullet terminals for automotive repair

 ↓ How to Crimp Wire Bullet Terminals

-Why Hero Electric "B-1" "B-2" can gain "trust" and "support" from
+Why Hero Electric "B-1" "B-2" can gain "trust" and "support" from professional mechanics ?

 When you crimp electric wire to a terminal with a hand tool, you can preform the terminal to reduce the slope of the terminal, which is a weakness of the hand tool.
 This allows “light” and “secure” crimping, realizing reduced working time and a good finish.